sishuowang/Solutions_Manual_CME2006_MESA2014/Notes/Preface.md

 It was in the library of the western campus of China Agricultural University (CAU) that I, a second-year undergraduate, first encountered *Computational Molecular Evolution* by Ziheng Yang (Yang 2006).
-In the past 15 years, I have greatly benefited too much from this book and its following *Molecular Evolution: A Statistical Approach* (Yang 2014), both of which make my study of molecular phylogenetics not only much easier but truly enjoyable.
+In the past 15 years, I have benefited too much from this book and its following *Molecular Evolution: A Statistical Approach* (Yang 2014), both of which make my study of molecular phylogenetics not only much easier but truly enjoyable.
 Different from most biology books, Yang 2006